Pain below the knee on the back side, treatment: Focus Physical✓

 Treatment

-The treatment of pain below the knee at the Fizikalna terapija Focus center is focused on reducing intra-articular pressure and restoring the elasticity of the muscles at the back of the leg.
-The therapeutic protocol is tailored to each individual patient, utilizing the latest methods that accelerate fluid absorption and tissue regeneration.
-Successful rehabilitation involves not only pain relief but also knee stabilization through targeted strength exercises.
+Treatment of pain below the knee at the Focus Physical Therapy Center is based on reducing intra-articular pressure and restoring elasticity to the muscles of the posterior leg.
+The therapeutic protocol is individually adapted to each patient, using modern methods that accelerate fluid resorption and tissue regeneration.
+Successful rehabilitation involves not only pain relief but also knee stabilization through targeted strengthening exercises.

-• Detailed functional assessment of the knee joint, including testing the integrity of the meniscus and ligaments.
+• Functional assessment of the knee joint: A detailed evaluation of knee condition, including testing the integrity of the meniscus and ligaments to precisely determine the source of pain and functional limitations.

-• Physical therapy with the application of lymphatic drainage, tecar therapy, and laser treatment to reduce cysts and internal swelling.
+• Physical therapy: Application of lymphatic drainage, tecar therapy, and laser therapy to reduce internal swelling, cystic changes, and improve joint circulation.

-• Manual therapy and myofascial release of the hamstring muscles to reduce tension on the popliteal region.
+• Manual therapy and myofascial release: Techniques aimed at relaxing the hamstring muscles and reducing tension in the popliteal region, thereby unloading joint structures.

-Consistent adherence to the recommended exercise program is crucial for maintaining the achieved results and preventing the recurrence of fluid accumulation.
-This comprehensive treatment restores the patient's confidence in movement and full functionality of the leg.
+Continuous performance of the recommended exercise program is essential for maintaining results and preventing fluid re-accumulation.
+This comprehensive approach restores confidence in movement and full functional capacity of the leg.

 FAQ